 Some people experience no symptoms at all whilst others may experience all, or some, of the below.
 In general, vein pain is considered vague and dull rather than sharp or immediate.
 If you raise your legs and the pain goes away, this is an indication your pain is vein related.

-- Pain, itching or heaviness in the legs.
+- Pain, itching or heaviness in legs.

-- Burning, throbbing or muscle cramping.
+- Burning, throbbing or cramps in legs.